datacamp/courses-introduction-to-python/chapter2.md

 del(x[1])
 ```

-Pay attention here: as soon as you remove an element from a list, the indices of the elements that come after the deleted element all change!
+Pay attention here: as soon as you remove an element from a list, the indexes of the elements that come after the deleted element all change!

 The updated and extended version of `areas` that you've built in the previous exercises is coded below.
 You can copy and paste this into the IPython Shell to play around with the result.